60 Hudson Street: Lobby

 The lobby, a 25 ft west–east corridor between Hudson Street and West Broadway, is usually not accessible to the public.
 The corridor contains a barrel-vaulted brick ceiling.
 Extending off this corridor are two elevator banks, one on each side, as well as numerous additional doorways to service areas, stairwells, and the storefronts at each of the building's four corners.
-Also on the south side are a telephone alcove; an entrance to the lobby outside the building's former auditorium; and a passageway to the former cafeteria, Small vestibules separate the main corridor from Hudson Street and West Broadway.
+Also on the south side is a telephone alcove; an entrance to the lobby outside the building's former auditorium; and a passageway to the former cafeteria, Small vestibules separate the main corridor from Hudson Street and West Broadway.
 On Hudson Street, between the vestibule and the main hall, is a wide entrance hall.
 This space contains plaster on the upper portions of its walls, as well as an arched ceiling supported by octagonal brick piers.

 Unlike most other Art Deco lobbies of the time, which incorporated traditional motifs with modern materials, 60 Hudson Street's lobby largely uses a modern brick design.
+Three shades of brick were used in the lobby.
 The lobby is clad largely in brick and tile, though the floors are made of terrazzo tile and the bottoms of the walls are clad with red granite.
 A Western Union publication described the lobby as the "only all-brick corridor in any office building in America".
 Many elements of the facade were also used in the lobby, such as the brick reliefs and chevrons; curtain-shaped thresholds and doorways; use of bronze trim; and the mailboxes and doors, which are designed in a style reminiscent of the exterior setbacks.
 The use of interior brick is inspired not only by Sullivan's "brick tapestries" but also by designs of brick halls created by Peter Behrens, Barry Byrne, and Peder Vilhelm Jensen-Klint.

 The tops of the walls contain curved covings, giving the appearance that the walls and ceilings have been blended.
 The lobby contains bronze and brick furnishings such as lampposts and signage.
 The lobby is illuminated almost entirely by sconces that provide indirect light.